FAQ PAGE

 Do I need to understand binary or hex numbers?

-No, The C.A.T.S Tuner works with decimal numbers expressed in conventional units e.g. RPM, milliseconds, Volts.
+No, the C.A.T.S Tuner works with decimal numbers expressed in conventional units e.g. RPM, milliseconds, Volts.
 The translation to the native binary is automatic.

 How Do I work with EPROM's?